 Another thing I love about this particular potting bench is the plant shelf and hooks below it.
 Originally I thought I'd use the hooks for hanging tools, but I discovered it's a great place for my hanging wine bottle planters from Looking Sharp Cactus and my Hedge planter.

-I also like the plant shelf for storing smaller individual pots, like this one from Dalla Vita.
+I also like the plant shelf for storing smaller individual pots, like ones from Dalla Vita.
 It fits perfectly on the shelf — not too heavy and the perfect size.
 I also have a few other pots up there too.
-It looks decorative but it’s also clean and simple.
+It looks decorative but it's also clean and simple.

 Once the potting bench was ready to go, I got started organizing my tools and plants.